Welcome to Camborne Science and International Academy – Part of the CSIA Trust.

 Documents available for inspection

 The papers and minutes of the meetings of Camborne Science and International Academy Governing Body and its committees are available to any member of the public wishing to view them.
 Certain items which are sensitive and are deemed confidential by the Principal/Chair/Vice Chair of Governors are not available.
 Papers and minutes may be seen during normal school opening hours.
-Requests for access should be made with the minimum of 7 days’ notice to the Clerk to the Governing Body, Tyra Fox.
-She may be contacted through the school reception.
+Requests for access should be made with the minimum of 7 days’ notice to the Clerk to the Governing Body, Elizabeth Ellis, who may be contacted through the school reception.
 A record of requests will be maintained, including the name and address of the person seeking the papers/minutes.

 The VI Form Academy – 16-19 Tuition Fund